orkes-io/docs/docs/reference-docs/worker-task.md

 **To add a Worker task:**
 1. In your workflow, select the **(+)** icon to add a new task.
 There are two ways to add a worker task:
-    * Search for your task using its task name and select to add it to the workflow.
+    * Search for your task using its task name (created previously) and select to add it to the workflow.
     * Add a **Worker Task (Simple)** and enter the task name in Task Definition.
+This creates a new task definition.
 2. Configure the task, such as its inputs, caching, and optionality.